gitgitgadget/gitgitgadget/res/WELCOME.md

 Hi @${username}, and welcome to GitGitGadget, the GitHub App to send patch series to the Git mailing list from GitHub Pull Requests.

-Please make sure that this Pull Request has a good description, as it will be used as cover letter.
+Please make sure that your Pull Request has a good description, as it will be used as cover letter.

 Also, it is a good idea to review the commit messages one last time, as the Git project expects them in a quite specific form: